 The Board of Directors of Swisher Electric Cooperative is comprised of seven members who establish the policies and direct the business affairs of the Cooperative.

-Attend the annual meeting in March to make your voice heard.
+Members, attend the annual meeting to make your voice heard.